Quality sleep is at the very core of any healthy lifestyle.

 When practiced regularly, exercise has a long list of health benefits that go well beyond weight loss.
 Exercise can boost your mood, reduce your risk of disease, improve heart health, help you sleep better and so much more.

 Top tip: Small daily goals can transform your wellbeing.
-From a walk in the fresh air, yoga practice before bed or your 7 minute workout, every little helps.
+From a walk in the fresh air, yoga practice before bed or your 7 minute workout, every little thing helps.

 Seven's personalized plans take out the guesswork so you can focus on what's important.
 Simply decide on your goal, choose a schedule and Seven will create a plan to help you reach your target 💪